Jeff Johnson (Ohio politician): 2021 Ohio's 11th congressional district special election

+On November 7, 2023, Johnson was elected Judge of the Cleveland Municipal Court, defeating two other candidates.
+He is one of 12 Judges in the General Division.
+His term of six years is 2024 - 2030.

 Personal life

 Johnson married his wife, Felicia, in 2015.
 He is a step-father to her two daughters from a previous marriage.
 In 2017, Felicia and her two daughters moved to the East Side of Cleveland.
 On January 12, 2021, a dissolution of the marriage was granted by Judge Diane M. Palos of the Cuyahoga County Domestic Relations Court.